Table of Contents

 Step three would be to look at all possible solutions and agreed on which ones could be mutually discarded as unworkable.
 The fourth step would be to go on to further discussion in involving the people of Kashmir from both sides of the Line of Control (LoC) with a view to arriving at some reasonable solution acceptance to all parties concerned.

-Following notes on Kashmir issue have been taken from Idea of Pakistan by Stephen Cohen
+The following notes on the Kashmir issue have been taken from Idea of Pakistan by Stephen Cohen.

 Kashmir was a Muslim – majority state ruled by a Hindu maharaja.

 After partition, the ruler was faced with an invasion of tribal warriors sent from the NWFP.
 He invited the Indian army to repel the invaders—but India first demanded his accession, which he provided.
 Thus Kashmir became the only Muslim majority state in India.